 If you’re wondering why we have such vast technological progress in a generation, but more of us feel time and money poorer than the last, you need to know more about how the technology works, and how the increasingly powerful but decreasing number of self-enriching controllers of it operate.

 Understanding is prerequisite for changing or improving things, in this case to restore your balance for reward matching endeavour, when I’m sure you’re feeling the effects of these unseen influence but don’t quite know how they work and what they can now do.

-I’m sharing my views here on the artificial intelligence technologies (A.I.) with live with today, in the hope we can collectively guide more answers, ask more questions — and, ultimately, to keep the trust we all need that forms the fabric of a successful and enjoyable society.
+I’m sharing my views here on the artificial intelligence (A.I.) technologies we live with today, in the hope we can collectively get more answers, ask more questions — and, ultimately, to keep the trust we all need that forms the fabric of a successful and enjoyable society.

 My background in technology

 I work with, and develop, automation systems for ecommerce.

 Most of my work involves getting information to people, so they can get the things they are looking for — when, where and how they would like them.

 Part of our work is with the largest tech platforms you already know — search engines and social media platforms — that have somehow become integral to our searches for satisfaction of some kind or another.

 As technology designers and programmers, this gives us a view of both sides of the curtain.
 We have the technical understanding to both create and deconstruct what these patrons of progress do, and how they do it.